idaholab/moose/python/doc/content/python/sqa/python_stp.md

 ### Identification of the stages at which testing is required

-Testing for {{project}} shall include the levels of testing as defined in [fig:civet_flow].
+Testing for [!ac](MOOSE) Tools shall include the levels of testing as defined in [fig:civet_flow].
 The testing is automated to the extent possible and the "Next" and "Devel" branch testing may be combined at the discretion of the application.

 !media civet_flow.png id=fig:civet_flow caption=Required stages for testing of [!ac](MOOSE), MOOSE-based
-                         applications, and {{project}}.
+                         applications, and [!ac](MOOSE) Tools.
 The "Next" and "Devel" branch testing may be combined at the discretion of the application.

 ### Requirement for testing logic branches